-- Consider getting travel immunizations, such as yellow fever and hepatitis A, and updating your routine vaccines now so that you are prepared for unexpected international travel.
-Since some travel vaccinations are administered in 2-3 doses over several weeks, advance consultation with Travel Clinics of America physician improves your chances of staying healthy during your business travel.
+- Consider getting travel immunizations, such as yellow fever and hepatitis A, and updating your routine vaccines now, so you are prepared for unexpected international travel.
+Since some travel vaccinations are administered in 2-3 doses over several weeks, advance consultation with a Travel Clinics of America physician improves your chances of staying healthy during your business travel.

-- Your specific itinerary dictates which additional vaccines you need to protect your health during the business trip.
+- Your specific itinerary dictates which additional vaccines you need to protect your health during your business trip.

 - Even if you are traveling at the last minute, you may still have enough time for some of the immunizations.
 See one of our travel doctors now to get vaccinated and learn about other important measures to avoid travel related diseases.

-- Keep your International Certificate of Vaccination for yellow fever current.
-The certificate is required for entry into some countries and remains valid for 10 years after immunization.
+- Keep your International Certificate of Vaccination for yellow fever indefinitely.
+The certificate is required for entry into some countries.
+As of July 2016, the yellow fever vaccine booster requirement was eliminated in the IHR and a completed ICVP is considered valid for the lifetime of the vaccine.
 Do not wait until the last minute for yellow fever vaccination because the certificate is not valid until 10 days after vaccine administration.

 - Jet lag can decrease mental acuity and cause insomnia.
-Our travel doctors can prescribe medications to help you transition to new time zones at your destinations.
+Our travel doctors can prescribe medications to help your body transition to new time zones.

 - Purchase or prepare your own first aid kit and re-stock your kit after each trip.
 This will save you time looking for pharmacies in foreign countries.

 - Know where to obtain emergency medical care abroad if you need it.
-One option is to join (for free!) the International Association for Medical Assistance to Travelers www.IAMAT.org for a list of English speaking doctors, clinics and hospitals.
+One option is to join (for free) the International Association for Medical Assistance to Travelers at http://www.IAMAT.org for a list of English speaking doctors, clinics, and hospitals.